MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 # Azure Quantum Credits

-In this article you'll find the guidelines to understand Azure Quantum credits and how to use them to run your programs on quantum hardware.
+In this article you'll find the guidelines to understand Azure Quantum Credits and how to use them to run your programs on quantum hardware.

 > [!Tip]
-> If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go).
+> If you don’t have an Azure account, register for **free** and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go).
 If you are a student, you can take advantage of a [free Azure account for students](https://azure.microsoft.com/free/students/).

-## How to get your Azure Quantum credits?
+## How to get your Azure Quantum Credits

 First-time users automatically get **$500 (USD) free Azure Quantum Credits** for use with each participating quantum hardware provider within six months.
 Your free Azure Quantum Credits become available once you [create a new Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
 When you've consumed all your credits, you'll only pay for the services you use and you can cancel anytime.